asrommel/PM2.5_BW/README.md

 ## Citation

 Tubassum R, Li M, Boychuk N,  Milazzo F, Lee A, Janevic T, Rommel A-S. (_submitted_).
-Prenatal PM2.5 Exposure and Birthweight in the Context of Neighborhood-Level Structural Disadvantage: A Cohort Study in New York City. _Environmental Research_
+Prenatal PM2.5 Exposure and Birthweight in the Context of Neighborhood-Level Structural Disadvantage: A Cohort Study in New York City. _Paediatric and Perinatal Epidemiology_

 ---